|

 Initially, they had markings only every ¼ segment along the trail.
 This was quite disheartening.

-I remember hiking for what seemed like a very long time, starting to feel exhausted, and when you reached the first quarter marking, you feel defeated and wondered if you can complete the hike?
+I remember hiking for what seemed like a very long time, starting to feel exhausted, and when I reached the first quarter marking, I felt defeated and wondered if I could complete the hike?

 However, in recent years, they have improved the markings and now have a sign on trees at every 1/40th interval.
 As a result, you have a lot more indicators of where you are on the trail.

-Also, it is much easier to pace yourself with quick wins from marker to marker.
+Also, I found it easier to pace myself with quick wins from marker to marker.
 The additional markers also make it much easier to locate you if you get into trouble and need help.

 The rescue team will have a higher chance of reaching you quickly if you indicate that “I’m just past the 7/40th marker,” rather than saying you are “somewhere around the halfway mark.”